MobileTeleSystems/Ambrosia/README.rst

 .. title

-**Ambrosia** is a Python library for A/B tests design, split and effect measurement.
-It provides rich set of methods for conducting full A/B test pipeline.
+*Ambrosia* is a Python library for A/B tests design, split and effect measurement.
+It provides rich set of methods for conducting full experimental A/B test pipeline.

-An experiment design stage is performed using metrics historical data which could be processed in both forms of pandas and spark dataframes with either theoretical or empirical approach.

-Group split methods support different strategies and multi-group split, which allows to quickly create control and test groups of interest.

-Final effect measurement stage is conducted via testing tools that are able to return relative and absolute effects and construct corresponding confidence intervalsfor continious and binary variables.
-Testing tools as well as design ones support significant number of statistical criteria, like t-test, non-parametric, and bootstrap.

-For additional A/B tests support library provides features and tools for data preproccesing and experiment acceleration.

 .. functional